What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 - Pastoral counseling sessions at your house of worship may be all you need if your issues are primarily spiritual in nature.
 They’re usually free.

-- However, if you’re struggling with mental health issues, you’ll probably want to see a therapist.
-If you want to address those issues from a spiritual perspective, you can go to a faith-based therapist, a pastoral counselor who has been certified in behavioral health care, or a pastoral counselor who has also been licensed as a therapist.
+- If you’re struggling with mental health issues, you’ll probably want to see a therapist.
+If you want a therapist to incorporate faith or spirituality into your sessions, you should consider going to a faith-based therapist or a pastoral counselor who is also licensed or certified in behavioral health care.

-Not only will most faith-based counselors follow your lead as to whether you even talk about religion or spirituality, but they also’re well-equipped to help you find your own answers to the spiritual questions you may find yourself asking.
+Most faith-based counselors will follow your lead when it comes to whether you even talk about religion or spirituality in your sessions.
+Whether or not you do, they’re well-equipped to help you find your own answers to the spiritual questions you may find yourself asking.

 So, if you’ve found a faith-based counseling option that’s affordable and close to you, consider it.
-A phone call or free interview visit will help you figure out if it’s a good fit.
-You never know—hope, solace, and healing might be just a call or click away.
+A phone call or interview session will help you figure out if it’s a good fit.
+If it is, it could help you in a profound way.
+Hope, solace, and healing might be just a call or click away.

 Related Posts